An improved synthetic signal injection routine for the Haloscope At Yale Sensitive To Axion Cold dark matter (HAYSTAC): Summary

 \section{Summary}

-We demonstrated synthetic axion injection using the rf hopping method.
+We demonstrated synthetic axion injection using the rf hopping method \footnote{The code for implementing synthetic axion injection is made available as an open-source project at \href{https://github.com/yuqizhuyqz/syntheticaxioninjection.git}{https://github.com/yuqizhuyqz/syntheticaxioninjection.git}}.
 The injected axion has the spectral distribution of a cold dark matter axion and its power is calibrated using the total noise power as a reference.
 This is a more realistic synthetic signal, in terms of spectral shape and power, as compared to the prior demonstration in HAYSTAC Phase I (cf. Appendix F in Ref.~\cite{Brubaker2017procedure}).
-The code for implementing synthetic axion injection is made available as an open-source project at \href{https://github.com/yuqizhuyqz/syntheticaxioninjection.git}{https://github.com/yuqizhuyqz/syntheticaxioninjection.git}.
+Furthermore, as HAYSTAC and other axion haloscope experiments, including CAPP and ADMX, enter the data production phase, mitigating bias will become increasingly important \cite{Baxter2021}.
+For instance, salting and blinding have become an integral part of WIMP (weakly interacting massive particle) dark matter searches \cite{lux2017, XENON1T}.
+The method we developed can serve as the basis for implementing blinding and salting for axion dark matter searches.